 Step 7: Stop synchronization with Gmail

 During the last task, you updated the MX record for your domain.
-Now it's time to verify that all email is being routed to Office 365.
-After verification, you can delete the migration batch and stop the synchronization between Gmail and Office 365.
+Now it's time to verify that all email is being routed to Microsoft 365 or Office 365.
+After verification, you can delete the migration batch and stop the synchronization between Gmail and Microsoft 365 or Office 365.
 Before you take this step:

-Make sure that your users are using Office 365 exclusively for email.
-After you delete the migration batch, email that is sent to Gmail mailboxes isn't copied to Office 365 This means your users can't get that email, so make sure that all users are on the new system.
+Make sure that your users are using Microsoft 365 or Office 365 exclusively for email.
+After you delete the migration batch, email that is sent to Gmail mailboxes isn't copied to Microsoft 365 or Office 365.
+This means your users can't get that email, so make sure that all users are on the new system.

 Let the migration batch run for at least 72 hours before you delete it.
 This makes the following two things more likely:

-Your Gmail mailboxes and Office 365 mailboxes have synchronized at least once (they synchronize once a day).
+- Your Gmail mailboxes and Microsoft 365 or Office 365 mailboxes have synchronized at least once (they synchronize once a day).

-The email systems of your customers and partners have recognized the changes to your MX records and are now properly sending email to your Office 365 mailboxes.
+- The email systems of your customers and partners have recognized the changes to your MX records and are now properly sending email to your Microsoft 365 or Office 365 mailboxes.